BestSonny/SparsePipedream/README.md

-# PipeDream: Generalized Pipeline Parallelism for DNN Training
+# SparsePipe: Parallel Deep Learning for 3D Point Clouds

-This repository contains the source code implementation of the SOSP paper "PipeDream: Generalized Pipeline Parallelism for DNN Training".
-This work was done as part of Microsoft Research's [Project Fiddle](https://aka.ms/msr-fiddle).
-This source code is available under the [MIT License](LICENSE.txt).
+This repository contains the source code implementation of the paper "SparsePipe: Parallel Deep Learning for 3D Point Clouds".
+This code is implemented based on PipeDream's code avilable at https://github.com/msr-fiddle/pipedream

 ## Directory Structure

 ### `graph`

-This contains a Python implementation of a graph, used by the PipeDream profiler and optimizer.
-Profiling scripts in `profiler` generate graph profiles, that can then be ingested by the optimizer located in `optimizer` to generate a partitioned model, that can then be fed to the PipeDream runtime.
+This contains a Python implementation of a graph, used by the SparsePipe profiler and optimizer.
+Profiling scripts in `profiler` generate graph profiles, that can then be ingested by the optimizer located in `optimizer` to generate a partitioned model, that can then be fed to the SparsePipe runtime.

 ### `profiler`